 Her favorite place to be was her beloved Otisco Lake.
-Marilyn had spent summers and weekends at the Lake growing up.
-Friendships, romances, softball in the field dances in Schneids's barn boating on the fastest boat of the
+Marilyn had spent summers and weekends at the Lake Criendships, romances, softball in the field,

 Her favorite place to be was her beloved Otisco Lake.
 Marilyn had spent summers and weekends at the Lake growing up.
 Friendships, romances, softball in the field, dances in Schneids's barn, boating on the fastest boat of the Lake (her father would have it no other way) and of course swimming and water skiing in the clear blue waters.
 It was an idyllic way to spend her summers, and she gave that gift to her children, spending six weeks every summer at the Lake.
-Maybe not as much water skiing later on, but always swimming, always reading, always propping her long legs up on the porch with a cup of coffee and chatting with everyone who walked by. walked by.
+Maybe not as much water skiing later on, but always swimming, always reading, always propping her long legs up on the porch with a cup of coffee and chatting with everyone who walked by.